gskinnerTeam/flutter-wonderous-app/README.md

 If you're new to Flutter the first thing you'll need is to follow the [setup instructions](https://flutter.dev/docs/get-started/install).

-Once Flutter is setup, you can use the latest `beta` channel:
+Once Flutter is setup, you can use the latest `master` channel:
- * `flutter channel beta`
+ * `flutter channel master`
  * `flutter upgrade`

- Once on `beta` you're ready to run the app on your local device or simulator:
+ Once on `master` you're ready to run the app on your local device or simulator:
  * `flutter run -d ios`
  * `flutter run -d android`

 ### Impeller Rendering

 This app uses the new [Impeller Runtime](https://docs.flutter.dev/perf/impeller) by default on iOS.